Geta/Geta.EPi.Imageshop/README.md

 | showCropDialog		 	| true/false | Indicates whether the crop dialogue should be show.
 Default is true.             	|
 | initializeTinyMCEPlugin	| true/false | Version 1.7.0, enables plug in for TinyMCE v > 2.0						            |

-See configuration section &lt;geta.epi.imageshop&gt; in web.config for examples.
+See configuration section &lt;screentek.epi.imageshop&gt; in web.config for examples.

 ## Screenshots